lurbano/rpi-led-strip/README.md

 Edit /etc/rc.local (the easy way)
 > sudo nano /etc/rc.local

 ADD THE LINES (before 'exit 0' ).
+TO SET THE NUMBER OF PIXELS CHANGE THE -n 20 OPTION TO YOUR NUMBER.

+> sudo /usr/bin/python3 /home/pi/rpi-led-strip/webServer/server.py -n 20 2> /home/pi/error.log &

-The second line allows you to use the physical switch (if it is installed) to clear the led strip:
+(optional) This second line allows you to use the physical switch (if it is installed) to clear the led strip:

-> sudo /usr/bin/python3 /home/pi/rpi-led-strip/webServer/server.py 2> /home/pi/error.log &
-> sudo python3 /home/pi/rpi-led-strip/pyLED/clearSwitch.py
+> sudo python3 /home/pi/rpi-led-strip/pyLED/clearSwitch.py &

 Then restart the Pi:
 > sudo reboot